bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **ignoreElements**<**TA**, **TB**>(): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹TA, TB›*

-Returns an observable that ignores all items emitted by the source.
+Returns an `ObservableLike` that ignores all items emitted by the source.

 **Type parameters:**